ibexa/documentation-user/docs/content_management/content_organization/classify_content.md

 You can only delete Sections that do not contain any content.

 Each content item must belong to a Section.
 By default, new content is placed in the same Section as its parent.
-If you want to remove a content item from a Section, you just need to assign it to a different one.
+If you want to remove a content item from a Section, you need to assign it to a different one.

 Access to Sections can be restricted by [setting up proper permissions](../../permission_management/work_with_permissions.md).